+evices for collecting iris images acquire

+ot only the region corresponding to the

+is, but also all the regions surrounding

+ie eye.

-- Devices for collecting iris images acquire not only the region corresponding to the iris, but also all the regions surrounding the eye. - In a unconstrained setup, there is a lack of discriminating information (particularly for heavily pigmented irises) - ☐ Why not to use information that we already have (eye vicinity) and can augment (in the worst case, only slightly), the amount of discriminating information?
+evices for collecting iris images acquire at only the region corresponding to the s , but also all the regions surrounding e eye.

+- In a unconstrained setup, there is a lack of discriminating information (particularly for heavily pigmented irises) - Why not to use information that we already have (eye vicinity) and can augment (in the worst case, only slightly), the amount of discriminating information?